FreddeITsupport98/zypper-automatik-helper-/README.md

 ### Version History

+- **v55** (2025-12-27): **Soar Integration, Smarter Detection & Timer Fixes**
+  - 🔗 **NEW: Soar integration** – every `zypper dup` triggered via the helper or the shell wrapper now runs Flatpak updates, Snap refresh, and an optional `soar sync` step so app runtimes and Soar-managed apps stay in sync with system updates.
+  - 🧩 **NEW: Optional Soar guidance & install helper** – if Soar is not installed for the user, the installer logs and (optionally) notifies with the exact install command (`curl -fsSL "https://raw.githubusercontent.com/pkgforge/soar/main/install.sh" | sh`), suggests `soar sync`, and shows a rich desktop notification with an **"Install Soar"** button that opens a terminal and runs the installer for you.
+  - 🧭 **NEW: Smarter optional-tool detection** – Flatpak, Snap, and Soar are now detected using the user's PATH and common per-user locations (like `~/.local/bin` and `~/pkgforge`) to avoid false "missing" warnings; if Soar is already present, the install helper notification is suppressed.
+  - 📸 **IMPROVED: Snapper detection** – `snapper list-configs` is inspected so the default `root` config on Tumbleweed is recognised, and `snapper list` permission errors ("No permissions.") are treated as "snapper configured (root) but snapshots require root permissions to view" rather than "not configured".
+  - ⏱️ **IMPROVED: Notifier timer behaviour** – the user timer now uses `OnActiveSec` plus an automatic restart after install so it no longer gets stuck in an `active (elapsed)` state with no future trigger.
 - **v54** (2025-12-25): **Robust Conflict Handling & Helper Integration**
   - 🧠 **NEW: Smarter zypper error handling** that distinguishes PolicyKit/authentication failures, zypper locks, and normal solver/interaction errors.
   - 🧩 **NEW: "Updates require manual decision" notification** when `zypper dup --dry-run` needs interactive choices (e.g. vendor conflicts), including the first `Problem:` line from zypper output.